 Note: Following a March 24, 1997 memo from Linda L. Sears, Chief Counsel for the Maine State Housing Authority, this chapter has been transferred from the Department of Human Services (now Department of Health and Human Services) to the Department of Agriculture, Food and Rural Resources (now Department of Agriculture, Conservation and Forestry).

-WORD VERSION CONVERSION AND ACCESSIBILITY CHECK: July 8, 2025
+ACCESSIBILITY CHECK: July 8, 2025